 What are the regulations regarding driving on campus?

-The speed limit within Cork Institute of Technology is set at 15km/Hour.
+The speed limit within Munster Technological University is set at 15km/Hour.
 This speed limit was introduced to ensure safe access and egress of staff and students to the various parts of the Campus.
-When driving on CIT grounds you are expected to comply with the speed limits posted on site and provide pedestrians right of way at designated crossings.
+When driving on MTU grounds you are expected to comply with the speed limits posted on site and provide pedestrians right of way at designated crossings.

 If you have any safety concerns, contact the Caretakers at ext.
 6219.